 This is why blackberries appear to be made up of multiple pods.
 Blackberries grow in the wild across much of Europe and North America.

 They can be picked from the wild.
 This also means that it is pretty easy for our dogs to come across blackberries.
 You might not have to give your pup a blackberry in order for them to eat one.

 They might just decide they smell good and snatch a couple off of a bush.

-To find out can dogs have blackberries, we need to take a look at what a blackberry is made of.
+To find about dogs and blackberries, we need to take a look at what a blackberry is made of.

 Though they do contain small amounts of fat and protein as well.

 They are also a good source of multiple vitamins, including: vitamin C, vitamin K, potassium, and manganese.